 Huntley 158’s Dual Language Program is designed to align with the most successful models widely in use across the United States.

 Beginning in 2018-19, the District began its plan to add a kindergarten dual language classroom at each of its three kindergarten buildings, Chesak Elementary, Leggee Elementary, and Mackeben Elementary School, and two 1st-grade classrooms at Chesak Elementary.
 The program will expand grade-by-grade until fully implemented K-5 in 2023-2024.

 Dual Language Models

-Our two-way immersion (TWI) classrooms will be made up of approximately half Spanish-speaking students and half English-speaking students.
+Our two-way immersion (TWI) classrooms are made up of approximately half Spanish-speaking students and half English-speaking students.
 Students have a specially trained bilingual teacher.
 Both groups of students are integrated for instruction so that both groups of students serve in the role of language model and language learner at different times.

-We intend to use the 80/20 model, meaning that at the outset 80% of the time in the kindergarten class will be devoted to instruction in Spanish, with 20% in English.
+We use the 80/20 model, meaning that at the outset 80% of the time in the kindergarten class will be devoted to instruction in Spanish, with 20% in English.
 Over time, the amount of time spent in the target language decreases yearly as English increases until there is a 50/50 balance of the languages by 5th grade.
-This is the intended model.

-However, the District also has modeled options including a 50/50 initial model, which could be implemented if dictated by staffing concerns.
-Both 80/20 and 50/50 models have been found to effectively achieve the goals of bilingualism and biliteracy.
-However, the 80/20 model has been shown to create higher levels of bilingualism.
+While the District modeled options including a 50/50 initial model, the 80/20 model has been shown to create higher levels of bilingualism.

 For native English speakers, two-way bilingual immersion programs are not replacing English with another language, but rather provide them the opportunity to acquire a second language.
 Two-way bilingual immersion programs are additive programs in that a second language is acquired while maintaining the first language of the students.